OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 ## Aligning nodes across taxonomies

+This section and the next give details of the taxonomy combination method introduced above.

+OTT is assembled in a temporary work area or _workspace_ by alternately aligning a source to the workspace and merging that source into the workspace.
 It is important that source taxonomy nodes be matched with workspace nodes when and only when this is appropriate.
-A mistaken identity between a source node and a workspace node can be disastrous, leading not just to an incorrect tree but to downstream curation errors in OTU matching (e.g. putting a snail in flatworms).
-A mistaken non-identity (separation) can also be a problem, since taxon duplication (i.e. multiple nodes for the same taxon) leads to incomplete annotation (information about one copy not propagating to the other) and to loss of unification opportunities in phylogeny synthesis.
+A mistaken identity between a source node and a workspace node can be disastrous, leading not just to an incorrect classification but to downstream curation errors in OTU matching (e.g. putting a snail in flatworms).
+A mistaken non-identity (separation) can also be a problem, since taxon duplication (i.e. multiple nodes for the same taxon) leads to loss of unification opportunities in phylogeny synthesis.

 As described above, source taxonomies are processed (aligned and merged) in priority order.
 For each source taxonomy, ad hoc